 Geared pump P-102 used to empty the drums, let the washing oil circulate and transfer the exhausted oil to the recovery unit (area 900).

-Cartridge filter F-102 on the oil line to protect counter FQI 1303.
+Cartridge filter F-102 on the oil line to protect counter FI 1303.

 Exhaust oil tank T-103 of 2 m3 volume collecting the scrubbing oil.